soloschenko-grigoriy/js13kgame-2022/README.md

 ## Project setup
 - install Node.js (the version is specified in package.json)
-- if you have nvm installed:
+- OR if you have nvm installed:
 ```
 nvm use
 ```